Last Updated on

 - Rapid learning: What are the things that you have picked up quickly, learning them almost effortlessly?
 Rapid learning often indicates an underlying strength.

-- “To do” lists: Notice the things that never make it on your “to do” list.
-These things that always seem to get done often reveal an underlying strength that means we never need to be asked twice.
+- “To Do” lists: Notice the things that never make it on your “to do” list.
+The things that always seem to get done often reveal an underlying strength that means we never need to be asked twice.

 Ask some people who know you well, to name the 5 strengths that characterize you using the list that can be downloaded here.
 Most often, there is a great overlap between the strengths that others believe you possess and your signature strengths.

-Marcus Buckingham one of the leading experts on Strengths puts it in a very clear way.
-Watch this short video for his explanation on it:
+Marcus Buckingham, one of the leading experts on Strengths, explains it in this short video:

-In “Authentic Happiness”, Seligman talks in depth about positive emotions, strengths and their application in various areas of life, and contains a shorter version of the survey.
+In “Authentic Happiness,” Seligman talks in depth about positive emotions, strengths and their application in various areas of life, and provides a shorter version of the survey.
 But let’s back up for a moment.
 Why is it so important to know your strengths and virtues?